pangenome/impg/README.md

 SK1#1#chrI          52740  102721
 ```

-In this example, `-p` specifies the path to the PAF file (compressed with zstd in this case), `-q` defines the query in the format of `target:start-end`, and `-x` requests a *transitive closure* of the matches.
+In this example, `-p` specifies the path to the PAF file, `-r` defines the target range in the format of `seq_name:start-end`, and `-x` requests a *transitive closure* of the matches.
 That is, for each collected range, we then find what sequence ranges are aligned onto it.
-This is done progressively until we've closed the set of alignments connected to the initial query range.
+This is done progressively until we've closed the set of alignments connected to the initial target range.

 ### Installation